showmeyourlens/VibeTravel/.ai/prd.md

 ### In-Scope

 - Web application targeting desktop and mobile browsers.
-- User authentication via a custom email and password system.
+- User authentication via a custom email and password system, with password recovery.
 - Support for 10 pre-defined European cities.
 - Trips lasting from 1 to 5 days.
 - Focus on solo and couple travelers.